-- Cream together butter and sugar.
+- In a large bowl, cream together softened butter (1/2 cup) and sugar (1/2 cup).
 Add eggs one at a time, and mix for a few more minutes until well combined.

-- Gently stir in the flour until just combined.
-Fold in the almonds and chopped cranberries.
+- Gently stir in the flour (2 3/4 cups) until just combined.
+Fold in the almond and cranberry mixture.

 - Divide dough into two parts.
-Spoon the dough onto the prepared parchment paper and, using extra flour to coat your hands and the top of the dough, form into two long flat loaves (approximately 4″ by 13″ each).
-This can be a bit tricky- don't distress if the loaves aren't beautiful :-)
+Spoon the dough onto the prepared parchment paper and, using extra flour to coat your hands and the top of the dough, form into two long flat loaves (approximately 4" by 13" each).
+This can be a bit tricky and they will look messy- don't stress out if the loaves aren't beautiful :-)

 - Bake the loaves for 30 minutes or until just starting to become golden brown.

 - Remove from oven and allow to cool for 10 minutes.
 Turn oven temperature down to 300 degrees.

 - Once cool, slice the loaves into 3/4" slices and place back on the baking sheet, cut side up.

 - Allow to cool on a wire rack.